gwigz/sljs-archive/README.md

 - [x] Change status values when connecting, connected, disconnected
 - [ ] Emit ready message and status updates
 - [ ] Consider better sugar method creating `Variable` packets values, see `AgentThrottle`
-- [ ] Restructure folder layout, maybe combine `UDPManager` and `PacketHandler`
+- [x] Restructure folder layout, maybe combine `UDPManager` and `PacketHandler`
-- [ ] Move message template parsing into seperate method
+- [x] Move message template parsing into seperate method
-  - [ ] Keep and use pre-parsed JSON version
+  - [x] Keep and use pre-parsed JSON version
-  - [ ] Make generator for `./utilities/Packet.js` file
+  - [x] Make generator for `./utilities/Packet.js` file
-  - [ ] See about adding typings based on packet format
+  - [x] See about adding typings based on packet format
-  - [ ] Consider alternative methods of packet creation
+  - [x] Consider alternative methods of packet creation
-  - [ ] Consider moving all buffer handling into `PacketBuffer`
+  - [x] Consider moving all buffer handling into `PacketBuffer`
-- [ ] Further compare to PyOGP project structure
+- [x] Further compare to PyOGP project structure
 - [ ] Verify all packet value types are handled correctly
-  - [ ] Maybe add tests for these, with prebuilt packets passed to `PacketHandler`
+  - [ ] Maybe add tests for these...
 - [ ] Handle types of object updates packets
-- [ ] Add better handling to `StartPingCheck` for last ACK and such
+- [x] Add better handling to `StartPingCheck` for last ACK and such
 - [ ] Add max bandwidth parameter for adjusting what is sent by `AgentThrottle`
 - [ ] Add ability to change active group and ensure `AgentDataUpdate` is called
 - [ ] Handle time packets such as `SimulatorViewerTimeMessage`